pourmalek/CovidVisualizedGlobal/README.md

 **Ethics approval and consent to participate**

-All the used and produced data are at non-individual and aggregate level; publicly available on the Internet; and under pertinent licenses and copyrights for non-commercial use, reproduction, and distribution for scientific research, provided that the conditions mentioned in their respective licenses and copyrights are met, as provided in [23].
-Therefore, no ethics approval or consent to participate were applicable.
+All the used and produced data are at the non-individual and aggregate level, publicly available on the Internet, and under pertinent licenses and copyrights for non-commercial use, reproduction, and distribution for scientific research, provided that the conditions mentioned in their respective licenses and copyrights are met.
+Therefore, no ethics approval or consent to participate was applicable.

 **Consent for publication**